Documents on this website are being reviewed and updated as necessary to comply with President Trump's executive orders.

 A lock ( ) or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

-Some are single-purpose – for example there are a number of apps that magnify and illuminate text and objects, tools that map ATM locations, clocks that tell you what time it is audibly, and more (more examples of tools that were developed for people with disabilities but which benefit people without disabilities, too.)
+Some are single-purpose — for example, apps that magnify and illuminate text and objects, map ATM locations, tell you what time it is audibly, and more.

-The wide range of options make it possible for users who are blind or visually impaired to create an individual toolbox with the apps that meet their individual needs to help them navigate the world independently.
+The wide range of options makes it possible for users who are blind or visually impaired to create an individual toolbox with apps that meet their needs and help them navigate the world independently.

 Back to Top